FarhidCortes/walmart-challenge/Readme.md

 ###### Note:

-Each Project are executed in ports 3000 and 4000, which are mapped to the same in the containers, change in case if necessary.
+Each Project is executed in ports 3000 and 4000, which are mapped to the same ports in the containers, change if necessary.

 ##### Opening the application